-Catch the CWL Pro League and watch recaps from throughout the season at MLG.com/CallofDuty, where you watch source quality video, engage with fans in the Scorestreak mini-game, and see real-time player statistics.
+Catch the CWL Pro League and watch recaps from throughout the season at MLG.com/CallofDuty, where you can watch source quality video, engage with fans in the Scorestreak mini-game, and track real-time player statistics.

 For more intel about Call of Duty World League, be sure to visit CallofDuty.com/esports and follow @CallofDuty and @CODWorldLeague on Twitter.